Concurrent Enrollment

 For high school students

 JBU partners with select Christian high schools to provide courses for college credit.
-Students can earn up to 24 total college credit hours during their junior and senior years of high school.
+Students can earn up to 24 total college credit hours during high school.

 Earn college credit in high school.